Ka (Cyrillic)

-Ka (К к; italics: К к) is a letter of the Cyrillic script.
+Ka (К к; italics: К к or К к; italics: К к) is a letter of the Cyrillic script.

 It commonly represents the voiceless velar plosive /k/, like the pronunciation of ⟨k⟩ in "king" or "kick".

 History

 The Cyrillic letter Ka was derived from the Greek letter Kappa (Κ κ).

 In the Early Cyrillic alphabet its name was како (kako), meaning "as".

 In the Cyrillic numeral system, Ka had a value of 20.

 Form

 The Cyrillic letter Ka looks very similar, and corresponds to the Latin letter K. In many fonts, Cyrillic Ka is differentiated from its Latin and Greek counterparts by drawing one or both of its diagonal spurs with curved instead of straight.
 Also in some fonts the lowercase form of Ka has the vertical bar elongated above x-height, resembling the Latin lowercase k.